"""Class to automatically select available and new primers for sequencing runs."""

 self.compute_forbidden_patterns_locations,

-[docs] def compute_sequence_primers(self, record):
+def compute_sequence_primers(self, record, strand="any"):

-"""Return, primers for the sequence, one around each index.
+"""Return primers for the sequence, one around each index.

 The primers are chosen to fit the length and melting temperature